shivram7/dsan6725-finalreport/docs/index.md

 ## Data Source and Preparation

-An agent will use LLMs (e.g., Claude, Amazon Nova) to generate data sources and structure them in various formats, including CSV, JSON, XML, Parquet, Avro, and YAML.These data sources will be stored in AWS S3.
+An agent will use LLMs (e.g., Claude, Amazon Nova) to generate data sources and structure them in various formats, including CSV, JSON, XML, Parquet, and YAML.These data sources will be stored in AWS S3.
 Since synthetic data offers controlled variability, we will design prompts that introduce inconsistencies such as missing fields, inconsistent column names, schema variations, and data type mismatches.
 This will simulate real world datasets.
 Another agent will perform data preprocessing, which will include handling missing values and standardizing column names (cleaning), generating contextually accurate samples to fill gaps (augmentation),  and converting data into proper formats for consistency (transformation).
 This agent will ensure that the previously generated synthetic datasets reflect real world data sets.
 Using synthetic data can achieve controlled and reproducible results.
 We can customize schemas and formats, making them ideal for testing our system.
 Additionally we wanted to have some real world datasets in order to test if our system would work in a real world environment.

 The first dataset we chose has JSON, CSV, XML so we can test the consistency of our model with different types of data: Electric Vehicle Population Data - Catalog